Flyers blown out by Kings in most lopsided loss of season

 • Felix Sandstrom suffered an upper-body injury Friday night in his second game of a conditioning stint with the Phantoms.
 The 26-year-old goalie was recalled by the big club Saturday and placed on injured reserve.

-• The Flyers saluted the military before and throughout the Saturday night's game.
+• The Flyers saluted the military before and throughout Saturday night's game.

 • The club opens a stretch of four consecutive road games with a matchup Tuesday against the Sharks (10:30 p.m.
 ET/NBCSP).